How to Leverage an fTLD Domain:

 With a 301 redirect in place customers attempting to visit your .com site, via bookmarks/favorites, links in emails, or by typing your .com domain into their browser, will automatically be redirected to your .BANK site, ensuring all customers can easily get to your new .BANK domain.
 Even better, a 301 redirect enables you to maintain your search engine rankings from your current .com site on your new .BANK site.
 Since visitors will be automatically redirected to your new .BANK domain you can educate customers about your move to .BANK on your new .BANK site, as opposed to doing extensive and expensive education ahead of time.
 Redirection also means you can continue to use current business cards and letterhead until you begin to run low, because your .com address will continue to work, saving you the expense of immediately reprinting all bank collateral.

-fTLD has implemented HTTP Strict Transport Security (HSTS) at the Top-Level for .BANK and .INSURANCE to declare that web browsers should only interact with domains using secure HTTPS connections, and never via the insecure HTTP protocol.
-As a result, HTTP sites in the .BANK and .INSURANCE domains are not be accessible in most major browsers (like Google Chrome) due to this HSTS technical control.
-As a result, you will need to ensure you have a TLS certificate for your .BANK/.INSURANCE domain, as any URL Redirection must be made securely.
+fTLD has implemented HTTP Strict Transport Security (HSTS) at the Top-Level for .BANK and .INSURANCE to declare that web browsers should only interact with .BANK and .INSURANCE websites using secure HTTPS connections, and never via the insecure HTTP protocol.
+As a result, browsers such as Google Chrome and Microsoft Edge will automatically take a visitor to the secure version of the domain provided it’s secured with a TLS certificate.
+In contrast, HSTS prevents non-compliant, insecure HTTP sites from loading at all.
+This means you will need to ensure you have a TLS certificate for your .BANK/.INSURANCE domain(s), including for URL Redirection which must be made securely.

-The following blog includes information on how to set-up secure (i.e., HTTPS) server-level and application-level URL Redirection:
+The following blog includes information on how to set-up secure (i.e., HTTPS) URL Redirection:

 What is the fTLD Domain Security Requirement for Emergency Situations?

-In Emergency Situations (i.e., "Incident") Registrants are exempt from the following Security Requirements: DNSSEC, Encryption/Transport Layer Security, Email Authentication, URL Redirection and those applicable to Third-Party Providers.
+In Emergency Situations (i.e., "Incident") Registrants are exempt from the following Security Requirements: DNSSEC, TLS/Encryption, Email Authentication and URL Redirection.
 Registrants are required to provide written notification to fTLD of Emergency Situations lasting longer than three (3) business days by the end of the third business day.